knowledgetranslation/process/how_to_make_a_quality_website.md

 These principles should be examined and considered before the project starts, when the project ends, and at every step in between.
 At every step, every team member should consider how the principle applies to the step as a whole, and to their work in that step.

-1. Every website needs to be [responsive](https://en.wikipedia.org/wiki/Responsive_web_design), every website needs to be [accessible](https://en.wikipedia.org/wiki/Web_accessibility), every website needs to use [progressive enhancement](https://en.wikipedia.org/wiki/Progressive_Enhancement).
+1. Every website needs to be [responsive](https://en.wikipedia.org/wiki/Responsive_web_design)[^1], every website needs to be [accessible](https://en.wikipedia.org/wiki/Web_accessibility)[^2], every website needs to use [progressive enhancement](https://en.wikipedia.org/wiki/Progressive_Enhancement)[^3].

 1. Every stakeholder is a team member and every team member is a stakeholder.

-	* Exception: Usability tests should be conducted and summarized by people complete separate from the rest of the team, to avoid bias.
+	* Exception: Usability tests should be conducted and summarized by people complete separate from the rest of the team, to avoid bias.[^4]

 1. Involve all stakeholders at every step of the project, every meeting, and every decision point.
 Everybody should have the *opportunity* to participate.

 	* For some parts a team member’s involvement will be mandatory, for others optional; but, every team member should have that option for every stage.

 	* Involvement does not simply equal presence.
-Every team member should have the option *participating*, and should be encouraged to do so.
+Every team member should have the option of *participating*, and should be encouraged to do so.

-	* e.g. desginers should be involved while during content creation, developers should be involved while creating timelines, users should be involved while planning scope, etc.
+	* e.g. desginers should be involved during content creation, developers should be involved while creating timelines, users should be involved while planning scope, etc.

 1. Trust the expertise of your experts, *in their area of expertise*.
 Being an expert in one area doesn’t make somebody an expert in another area.